Age of Reptiles (comics): The Hunt

-Chapter Five begins with two of the sauropods which survived the flood making their way along the beach, passing several dead marine reptiles being fed on by pterosaurs as they do.
+Chapter Five begins with two of the Diplodocus which survived the flood making their way along the beach, passing several dead marine reptiles being fed on by pterosaurs as they do.
 Suddenly, they are attacked by three Ceratosaurs....but the Allosaurus is watching from the shadows.
 To the shock of the smaller carnivores, he suddenly intervenes, attacking the pack members.
 A fierce battle ensues, with one of the Ceratosaurs recognizing the Allosaurus they are fighting as the young Allosaurus which escaped them so long ago.

 The Allosaurus manages to kill one of the Ceratosaurs pack by disemboweling it, and the fight turns into a game of cat and mouse.
 A second Ceratosaurus rushes at the Allosaurus, which manages to use his tail to knock it down and then rips out its throat.
 The third Ceratosaurus withdraws from the fight, causing the Allosaurus to give chase.
 Venturing into another cave system, the Allosaurs briefly confronts a group of Plesiosaurs in the cave's underground river before he is ambushed by another Ceratosaurus.
 After a short fight, the Allosaurus dispatches his attacker and hurls the corpse into the water for the Plesiosaurs to feast on.

 Pressing onwards, the Allosaurus discovers the final Ceratosaurus...and a nest full of baby Ceratosaurs.
 Rather than repeat the same actions that defined his own life, the Allosaurus decides to leave them alone and departs.
 The comic ends with the Allosaurus trudging off into the night.

 The second book is more of a tale of revenge, but features a similar "species vs. species" rivalry.
 In real life Ceratosaurus largely avoided competition with Allosaurus by living different habitats and having a different diet, though the two did coexist in some regions.
 It is noticeably less violent than the first book, featuring a comparatively small amount of gore.